nikolaypronchev/sh-args-parser/README.md

 # Sh args parser

-This is POSIX-compliant code for parsing shell script arguments.
+This is POSIX-compliant parser for script arguments.
 It helps you focus on writing the script logic by separating argument parsing and basic validation.

 ## Contents